Viir/bots/guide/how-to-develop-eve-online-bots.md

 ![Open a directory in Visual Studio Code from the Windows Explorer](./image/vscode-open-directory-from-explorer.png)

 Now we can test if our setup works correctly.
-In VSCode, open the `Main.elm` file and make the same code change as done earlier to provoke an error message from Elm.
+In VSCode, open the `Bot.elm` file and make the same code change as done earlier to provoke an error message from Elm.
 When you save the file (`Ctrl + S`), the VSCode extension starts Elm in the background to check the code.
 On the first time, it can take longer as required packages are downloaded.
 But usually, Elm should complete the check in a second.
 If the code is ok, you will not see any change.
 If there is a problem, this is displayed in multiple places, as you can see in the screenshot below:

 + In the file tree view, coloring files containing errors in red.